Winners of the 2021–2022 Innovation Awards Take Center Stage

 Social Sciences Division

-Sophie SPRING, Lecturer and researcher at the University of Montpellier (UMR MRM – Montpellier Research Management)
+Sophie SPRING, Assistant Professor at the University of Montpellier (UMR MRM – Montpellier Research Management)

-Sophie Spring has designed a serious game dedicated to raising awareness among business project leaders about the challenges of corporate social responsibility (CSR).
-Incubagame is a free game, open to all, downloadable on computers, phones, or tablets.
-The gaming experience is unlimited and offers access to simple and user-friendly educational resources.
-The aim of the game is to explore key issues in business creation (suitability of the project for the creator, market positioning of the offering, legal and financial structure) by including parameters related to CSR considerations from the project development phase onwards.
+Sophie Spring has developed a serious game designed to raise awareness among aspiring entrepreneurs about the challenges of corporate social and environmental responsibility (CSR).
+Incubagame is a free game, open to everyone, and available for download on computers, phones, or tablets.
+Players can play as many times as they like and have access to simple, user-friendly educational resources.
+The goal of the game is to explore key aspects of starting a business—such as whether the project is a good fit for the entrepreneur, market positioning, and legal and financial structures—while incorporating CSR considerations from the very beginning of the project development phase.

 Vincent CREUZE, Professor the University of Montpellier (UMR LIRMM – Montpellier Laboratory of Computer Science, Robotics, and Microelectronics)